-WonJoon Chung is an assistant professor at SID in Carleton University with research interests in developing methods or tools to enhance interdisciplinary collaboration, co-design, and group ideation process.
-Specifically, he is interested in developing design collaboration through “the implication of Jazz improvisation”, “Investigation of the principles of design sketches for idea visualization”, “development of theoretical foundation of early prototype use” and ”the theoretical framework of metaphor for product designers”.
-Dr. Chung has Ph.D. from Institute of Design, Illinois Institute of Technology (IIT) where he focused on developing a theoretical framework of early prototype use to foster design collaboration, and M.A. from the Ohio State University and B.A. from Konkuk University in South Korea.
-In his professional career, he worked as a kitchen furniture designer in ENEX, the biggest kitchen furniture company in S. Korea, a design researcher in Battelle Memorial Institute, Columbus, Ohio and an adjunct professor at Institute of Design, IIT.
+WonJoon Chung is an Assistant Professor in the School of Industrial Design at Carleton University with research interests in developing methods or tools to enhance interdisciplinary collaboration, co-design, and group ideation processes.
+Specifically, he is interested in developing design collaboration through “the implication of Jazz improvisation”, “investigation of the principles of design sketches for idea visualization”, “development of theoretical foundation of early prototype use” and ”the theoretical framework of metaphor for product designers”.
+Dr. Chung has a Ph.D. from the Institute of Design, Illinois Institute of Technology (IIT) where he focused on developing a theoretical framework of early prototype use to foster design collaboration, and an M.A. from Ohio State University and a B.A. from Konkuk University in South Korea.
+In his professional career, he has worked as a kitchen furniture designer in ENEX, the biggest kitchen furniture company in South Korea, a design researcher at the Battelle Memorial Institute, Columbus, Ohio and an Adjunct Professor at the Institute of Design, IIT.

-Dr. Chung have published in several peer reviewed papers in international conferences and journals; for example, the paper, “Theoretical Background of Early Prototype Use in Cross-functional Collaborative Design Context” (Chung, 2009) presented in IASDR conference in Seoul, Korea, discussed fundamental background of early prototype use that can be utilized in interdisciplinary contexts.
+Dr. Chung has published in several peer reviewed papers in international conferences and journals; for example, the paper, “Theoretical Background of Early Prototype Use in Cross-functional Collaborative Design Context” (Chung, 2009) presented in IASDR conference in Seoul, Korea, discussed the fundamental background of early prototype use that can be utilized in interdisciplinary contexts.
 Further building on this idea in team collaboration with other disciplines were two journal papers, “Finding Serendipity in Early Prototyping” (Lacerda & Chung, 2013) and “Improvisational Interaction in Collaborative Design Process” (Lacerda & Chung, 2011), published in an international journal, Design Principles and Practices.
-These were themselves the results of collaboration with Professor Jesse Stewart in Music department at Carleton University, the co- advisor of one of his master students, who applied the idea of interdisciplinary collaboration Dr. Chung has been investigating in his ethnographic observation of Jazz jam sessions and in-depth interviews with jazz musicians.
+These were themselves the results of collaboration with Professor Jesse Stewart in the Department of Music at Carleton University.
+Professor Stewart was the co- advisor of one of his master students, who applied the idea of interdisciplinary collaboration Dr. Chung has been investigating in his ethnographic observation of Jazz jam sessions and in-depth interviews with jazz musicians.